douglas-gibbons/redwood/README.md

 # Redwood

-Redwood is a Python project that implements a Model Context Protocol (MCP) server and a CLI client for Gemini.
-It is designed to facilitate the development and testing of MCP tools and agentic workflows, providing a simple chat interface and a collection of helper functions.
+Redwood is a Python project that implements a Model Context Protocol and a CLI client for Gemini.

+## Motivation

+As AI tools get more advanced, they tend to hide away more of the configuration.
+Great for end users, but a little annoying if you want more control.

+This tool is pretty raw.
+It gives full control of the prompt in the one configuration file and makes no assumptions about what tools to offer the model; leaving it entirely up to the user.

+if that's not enough, it's written in Python, and is super simple to modify.

 <p align="center">
   <img src="screenshot.png" alt="Redwood Screenshot" width="60%">